crismaproject/pilot-e-debriefing-wirecloud-widget/README.md

             name="setWorldstate"
             type="text"
             label="Set Worldstate"
-            description="Sets a worldstate (JSON-String, min level 3) to be displayed or edited.&#10;
+            description="Sets a worldstate (JSON-String, min level 3) to be displayed or edited.
-However, if the widget is currently editing (see set/isEditing) it will&#10;
-prompt the user if he wants to discard changes.
-If the user is positive&#10;
-about discard then the new worldstate data is loaded and an 'isEditing'&#10;
-event with the value 'false' is issued, otherwise the worldstate will&#10;
-remain the old one and an 'isEditing' event with value 'false' is issued.""
+                         However, if the widget is currently editing (see set/isEditing) it will prompt the user if he wants to discard changes.
+If the user is positive about discard then the new worldstate data is loaded and an 'isEditing' event with the value 'false' is issued, otherwise the worldstate will remain the old one and an 'isEditing' event with value 'false' is issued." friendcode="worldstate_json_expanded"/>
-            friendcode="worldstate_json_expanded"/>
         <InputEndpoint
             name="setEditing"